-ii.
+iii.
 Scholarships offered by local governments and private organizations

 Many different programs are offered throughout the academic year for both Japanese and international students.
-Information will be announced on the web bulletin board on Loyola.
+Information will be announced on the online bulletin board of the Center for Student Affairs on Loyola.

-For scholarship information, please inquire at:

-Center for Student Affairs
+For scholarship information, please inquire at: Center for Student Affairs Tel: 03-3238-3523

-Tel: 03-3238-3523